grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 1. Go to **Quick Ajax > Shortcodes** in the WordPress admin panel.
 2. Click **Add New Shortcode** and fill in the configuration form.
 3. Enter the following details:
     - **Shortcode Name** - Provide a name for the configuration, e.g., "My Post List."
     - **Select Post Type** - Choose the type of content to load (e.g., posts, pages, or custom post types).
     - **Show Taxonomy Filter** - Enable or disable filtering by category or tag.
     - **Select Taxonomy** - If filtering is enabled, select which taxonomy (e.g., categories, tags) will be used.
+    - **Select Specific Terms** - If enabled, you can manually choose specific terms to include in the filter.
+    - **Choose Terms** - Select one or more terms from the selected taxonomy to be available in the filter.
+If no terms are selected, no results will be shown.
     - **Posts Per Page** - Define how many posts will be loaded in a single AJAX request.

 After saving the settings, copy the generated shortcode, e.g.: